Back to Blog

 • Time delays before apps open

-Winner: Clearspace (for physicality) Clearspace's pushup mode is creative and unique.
-If you want a physical cost to scrolling, Clearspace delivers. unhookd's friction is gentler and less frequent — it only triggers before Peeks, not every app open.
+Winner: Clearspace.
+The pushup feature is genuinely unique and creative.
+If you want a physical cost to scrolling, nothing else offers this. unhookd's friction is gentler and less frequent — it only triggers before Peeks.

 unhookd: